An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: The Improved Feasible Region

-Note that this is in contrast with the case of attempting to obtain the \textit{feasible region} $\mathcal{Y}_{fa}$ by the simple intersection of the friction region $\mathcal{Y}_{f}$ and the actuation region $\mathcal{Y}_{a}$ as explained in \cite{orsolino19tro}.
-In general, since $\mathcal{C}$ and $\mathcal{A}$ are defined on the same space, the intersection of the two sets (\eg stacking both friction and actuation constraints) must be carried out first before projecting the resulting set.
-The converse is inaccurate since the intersection and projection operators do not commute.
-In the case of the reachable region the constraints are defined not on contact forces but on joints angular positions, so this issue does not exist.
-Finally, differently from the $\mathcal{Y}_{fa} $ region, that took into account only friction and actuation constraints, the new feasible region $ \mathcal{Y}_{far}$ will be non-convex because the reachable region is non-convex (given that the intersection between a convex set and a non-convex set is non-convex).
+Finally, differently from the $\mathcal{Y}_{fa} $ region, that took into account only friction and joint-torque constraints, the \revisedtext{improved} feasible region $ \mathcal{Y}_{far}$ will be non-convex because the reachable region is non-convex (given that the set produced from the intersection between a convex set and a non-convex set is non-convex).
 In Table \ref{tab:regions} we summarize the type of regions introduced together with the correspondent constraints.